Integrations

 • Google Workspace super admin rights

-• Access to Google Cloud Console and Admin Console
+• Access to Google Cloud Console and Google Admin Console (admin.google.com)

 Configuration step-by-step plan

-What we're going to do: We'll create a Google service account with the necessary permissions to access your Google Workspace admin data through secure APIs.
-If you also want to set up GCP, we'll add the required GCP configuration at each step.
+What we're going to do: We'll create a Google service account with domain-wide delegation and the necessary permissions to access your Google Workspace admin data through secure APIs.
+If you also want to set up Google Drive, we'll add the required configuration at each step.

 Configuration steps: